-Advanced Practice Registered Nurses (APRNs) at Gillette offers the level of experience and expertise needed to care for patients with short- and long-term disabilities.
-APNs currently provide services in pediatric rheumatology, pediatric orthopedics, pediatric neurology and neurosurgery, developmental pediatrics, craniofacial services and adult services.
-Gillette supports the pursuit of APN designation by holding on-site college fairs and subsidizing a portion of tuition for employed nurses.
+Advanced Practice Registered Nurses (APRNs) at Gillette offer the level of experience and expertise needed to care for patients who have short- and long-term disabilities.
+APRNs currently provide services in pediatric rheumatology, pediatric orthopedics, pediatric neurology and neurosurgery, developmental pediatrics, craniofacial services and adult services.
+Gillette supports the pursuit of APRN designation by holding on-site college fairs and subsidizing a portion of tuition for employed nurses.

-An important sub-specialty of nursing new at Gillette, Nursing Informatics (NI) integrates information technology solutions to manage data and information, analyze information and to create knowledge and wisdom that informs nurses in care of the patient.
+Nursing informatics (NI), an important nursing subspecialty at Gillette, integrates information technology solutions to manage data and information, analyze information, and create knowledge and wisdom that informs nurses in the care of the patient.
 NI continues Gillette's history of innovation by placing emphasis on the representation of nursing care in the electronic health record for the unique clients served by Gillette.

 NI works in partnership with other departments to monitor patient outcomes, identify best practices in nursing and to document the work of the nurse in a standardized way.
 In raising visibility for nursing at Gillette, NI supports nursing leadership within the larger health care community by demonstrating improved patient outcomes and the consistent nursing care that supports those outcomes.